When we started our debt-free journey, we became laser-focused on budgeting and paying off debt.

 The answer is yes!

-Although being frugal and cheap are both about saving money, the two words differ as to how somebody thinks about money…it’s all about money mindset.
+Although being frugal and cheap are both about saving money, the two words differ in how somebody thinks about money.
+It’s all about money mindset.

-So let’s take a deeper dive into the difference between being a frugal rockstar and being a miserly cheapskate.
+So let’s dive deeper into the difference between being a frugal rockstar and being a miserly cheapskate.

 Disclaimer: This post may contain affiliate links.
 This means I receive a small commission, at no extra cost, if you purchase using the links below.
 Please see my earnings disclaimer for more details.